 Double Master's Programme in Demography and Social Inequality

-The Double Master's Programme in Demography and Social Inequality focuses on demographic change and the challenges faced by modern societies due to increasing life expectancy, decreasing birth rates and migration.
+During the programme, you acquire advanced social research methods and tools for analysing data in order to predict individual demographic behaviour and population dynamics.
+There is a focus on demographic change and the challenges faced by modern societies due to increasing life expectancy, decreasing birth rates and migration.
 You gain an in-depth understanding of human demographic behaviour and various dimensions of social inequality such as education, social participation and income.
-The programme provides methods and tools for analysing and researching demographic data in order to predict individual demographic behaviour and population dynamics.

 The courses available at the two universities complement each other very well, providing a wide range from which you can benefit greatly.
 Please consult the UoC course catalogue and the RUG course catalogue to get an impression of the content of the courses.
 There may be minor changes in the course catalogues for upcoming academic years.